metalmynds/Ghostice/README.md

 If you include the tooling costs it's nearly test negative equity when you calculate the ROI!

+Off Soap Box ;)

 If you’re interested I suggest taking a look at the unit tests, the E2E tests show the whole lifecycle.

-Off Soap Box ;)

-Known Issue(s)

-E2E Unit test failure.
-Please See Issue 1 it's probably a blocked files.